 These recipes, Roasted Bell Peppers and Eggplants in Vinegar, are a small sample of Susana’s palette.

 To learn more about her artistic career and follow her on Facebook, visit Susana Saporiti’s page.

 Roasted Bell Peppers

-♥Note: Bell peppers’ nutritional content varies with their color (green, yellow, orange, red, purple, and black).
-Bell peppers are a great source of antioxidants, vitamin C and A, carotene, folate, iron, phosphorus, magnesium, niacin, and riboflavin.
+♥ Bell Peppers→ great source of antioxidants, vitamin C and A, carotene, folate, iron, phosphorus, magnesium, niacin, and riboflavin.
 A bell pepper’s nutritional content increases as it ripens, so allow your bell peppers to ripen outside of the fridge before you eat them.
+Also, their nutritional content varies with their color (green, yellow, orange, red, purple, and black).
 Since high temperatures can damage the vegetable’s phytonutrients, eating your bell peppers raw maximizes their health benefits.
 Red bell peppers have a higher nutritional value than green, yellow or orange bell peppers.
 Purple or black bell peppers, which are usually more difficult to find, also have a high nutritional content, so if you ever see them at your local farmers market, make sure you give them a try, or even better, grow them at home!

 - 6 bell peppers (two orange, two red, and two yellow)

 - Wash the bell peppers and place them on a cookie sheet.
 Preheat the oven to 375 degrees Fahrenheit.
 Place cookie sheet in oven and let the peppers bake for about an hour, or until they get wrinkly and brown.